eldhothomas/Charter/README.md

 - Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.
 - Make up a data set to best demonstrate your solution

+## Broad Steps to run (see below for details) -

+- Spin up using "gradlew bootRun"
+- Go to H2 console; Create table; Insert transaction records.
+- Invoke the "calculatePointsForCustomer" REST endpoint.

 ## History